corispade/Credit_Risk_Analysis/README.md

 Step 3: Review findings
 * Balanced Accuracy Score: Performance metric for imbalanced data
-* Precision Score: Quantifies the number of correct positive predictions out of all positive predictions made by the model.
+* Precision Score: Quantifies the number of correct positive predictions made out of the positive predictions made by the model.
 This shows the ability of the classifier not to label a positive sample that is actually negative.
-* Recall Score: Quantifies the number of correct positive predictions made out of all positive predictions that could be made by the model.
+* Recall Score: Quantifies the number of real positives that are correctly predicted out of the total positive predictions made by the model.

 ## Resources: